Chile & Argentina

 Our holiday price does not include your international flight to and from Santiago, or your flight from Santiago to Puerto Montt or Temuco to Santiago.
 We are unable to include flights as part of the tour due to the Package holidays and Package Tours Regulations 1992.
 If you are flying from the Europe, you should look to get a "multi-destination" flight that arrives into Puerto Montt and leaves from Temuco.
 Check out www.kayak.com or www.opodo.co.uk for an idea of times and prices.

 Depends on your taste for souvenirs, drinks etc. We estimate that £375 will be more than enough to cover the 14-day tour.
-Tipping is an accepted part of everyday life, and although it is always at your discretion, you will be expected to tip to reward service. £25 for the guide and team at the end of the tour is recommended.
+Tipping is an accepted part of everyday life, and although it is always at your discretion, you will be expected to tip to reward service.
+We suggsest a $50-$55 USD from each person on the tour to be split between the guide and team at the end of the tour.
+There is usually a hierarchy with the guide receiving a higher amount than the driver and assistant.

 There are also many currency exchange bureaux and most hotels exchange money as well.
 ATM machines are widespread in the larger towns.